Mick Foley: Raw General Manager (2016–2017)

-Sporadic appearances (2018–present)
+Sporadic appearances (2018–2026)

-On the September 10, 2018, episode of Raw.
-Foley interrupted Elias with the announcement that in speaking with Stephanie McMahon regarding the upcoming 20th anniversary of his Hell in a Cell match with The Undertaker at King of the Ring that he would be appointed special guest referee for the WWE Universal Championship match between Roman Reigns and Braun Strowman at the September Hell in a Cell PPV event.
+On the September 10, 2018, episode of Raw, Foley interrupted Elias with the announcement that in speaking with Stephanie McMahon regarding the upcoming 20th anniversary of his Hell in a Cell match with The Undertaker at King of the Ring that he would be appointed special guest referee for the WWE Universal Championship match between Roman Reigns and Braun Strowman at the September Hell in a Cell PPV event.
 At Hell in a Cell, Brock Lesnar would interfere in the contest with Paul Heyman spraying Foley in the eyes with pepper spray, as a result; the match was ruled a no-contest.
 Following the show, a Mick Foley 20 Years of Hell special was aired on the WWE Network.
 On the May 20, 2019, edition of Raw, Foley returned to unveil a new championship.
 He unveiled the 24/7 Championship announcing a scramble for the title.
 In July, he announced that he wanted to challenge R-Truth for the championship.
-However, that didn't occur due to being attacked by Bray Wyatt, now appearing as "The Fiend" on Raw.
+However, that didn't occur due to being attacked by "The Fiend" Bray Wyatt on Raw.

-On the November 7, 2023, episode of NXT, Foley announced who will be in the qualifiers for the Iron Survivor Challenge at NXT Deadline.
+On the November 7, 2023, episode of NXT, Foley announced who would be in the qualifiers for the Iron Survivor Challenge at NXT Deadline.

+In December 2025, Foley announced that, in light of his concerns about WWE's relationship with President of the United States Donald Trump, particularly in the context of Trump's "cruel" comments on the death of Rob Reiner, he would not make any further appearances for WWE during Trump's time in office, and he would not renew his WWE Legends deal upon its expiration in June 2026.

+All Elite Wrestling (2026–present)

+Foley made his first appearance for All Elite Wrestling (AEW) as the co-host for the buy-in show for Double or Nothing on May 20, 2026.
+During the show, AEW owner and head booker Tony Khan announced that Foley had officially signed with the promotion.

+Professional wrestling style and persona

+Throughout his career, Foley primarily portrayed one of three characters: